Keisarinn/SLT/README.md

 # Statistical Learning Theory: Coding Exercises #

 This repository serves two purposes:
+* Distribute the coding exercises, including the templates.
-Markup : * collects the code written by students for the SLT coding exercises.
+* Collect the code written by students for the SLT coding exercises.

 ## Initial setup ##